Assistance animals are not allowed on

 $25 fine will be assessed for every day the animal remains on the premise and

 the student may be referred to the Office of Student Conduct.

-Central Michigan University's Therapy / Emotional Support Animal Policy is available here.
+Central Michigan University's Assistance Animal Policy is available here.

 Here is a list to get you started with what